adipadi12/Unity6Exploration/README.md

-External Resources: The grid system foundation was created using a course on udemy by code monket for a turn based combat strategy game. i was working on it before so i just refactored the grid logic so it can be used along with this project while following clean code guidelines
+External Resources: The grid system foundation was created using a course on udemy by code monket for a turn based combat strategy game. i was working on it before so i just refactored the grid logic so it can be used along with this project while following clean code guidelines and help from chatGPT. for the materials i used textures from freepbr.com and just made materials optimized for unity URP out of those